Our goal is to share information and products that are truly helpful to renters.

 When does the CDC rent moratorium order expire?

-Will I have to pay back-rent I owe all at once in January?
+Will I have to pay back-rent I owe all at once after the expiration date?

 You might.
 The order specifically mentions this possibility.
 Your landlord has likely already informed you of this as well.
 Many landlords will attempt to collect or process eviction.
 However, Congress could extend the deadline.